mdn/content/files/en-us/web/http/headers/cache-control/index.md

 `max-age=0` is a workaround for `no-cache`, because many old (HTTP/1.0) cache implementations don't support `no-cache`.
 Recently browsers are still using `max-age=0` in "reloading" — for backward compatibility — and alternatively using `no-cache` to cause a "force reloading".

-If the `max-age` value is negative (for example, `-1`) or isn't an integer (for example, `3599.99`), then the caching behavior is undefined.
-However, the [Calculating Freshness Lifetime](https://httpwg.org/specs/rfc9111.html#calculating.freshness.lifetime) section of the HTTP specification states:
+If the `max-age` value is negative (for example, `-1`) or isn't an integer (for example, `3599.99`), then the caching behavior is unspecified.
+Caches are encouraged to treat the value as if it were `0`.

-> Caches are encouraged to consider responses that have invalid freshness information to be stale.

-In other words, for any `max-age` value that isn't an integer or isn't non-negative, the caching behavior that's encouraged is to treat the value as if it were `0`.

 #### `max-stale`